Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Introduction

-In this paper, we deal with the dynamic pursuit domain problem with a scalable predator robots and types of the prey in bounded diagonal grid worlds.
+In this paper, we deal with the dynamic pursuit domain problem with a scalable swarm of predator robots and types of the prey in bounded diagonal grid worlds.
 Different from prior work, this paper treats the pursuit domain as an optimization problem and proposes a particle swarm optimization (PSO) based cooperative coevolutionary (CC) algorithm, called CCPSO-R (R is for robots), where, to the best knowledge of authors, real and virtual robots coexist for the first time in an evolutionary algorithm (EA).
-In detail, we have $n$ subpopulations, each of which evolves independently with the same population size.
-The first individual of each subpopulation always corresponds to a unique real robot, which consists of the cooperative real predator robots swarm pursuing the prey.
-The rest are virtual robots, which are always deployed around the corresponding real robot, exploring the real robot's vicinity in order to guide the real robot to a more advantageous position under the supervision of the fitness function defined on the pursuit task.
-Hence, in the view of the multiagent system (MAS), these virtual robots can be seen as the action space for each real robot.
-Since the number of the virtual robots is less than the vicinity size of of a real predator, the exploration of virtual robots is actually a sampling rather than an exhausted vicinity exploration, whch is guided by a proven efficiency swarm intelligence algorithm -- PSO.
+In detail, we have $n$ subpopulations, each of which has the same population size and evolves independently.
+The first individual of each subpopulation always corresponds to a unique real robot, which constitutes the swarm of cooperative real predator robots pursuing the prey.
+The rest are virtual robots, which are always deployed around their corresponding real robots, exploring the real robot's vicinity in order to guide the real robot to a more advantageous position under the supervision of the fitness function defined on the pursuit task.
+Hence, in the view of the multi-agent system (MAS), these virtual robots can be seen as the action space for each real robot.
+Since the virtual robots only occupy part of a real predator's vicinity, the exploration of virtual robots is actually a sampling rather than an exhausted exploration to a vicinity, which is guided by a proven efficiency swarm intelligence algorithm---PSO \cite{ShiPSO1998}.
 Therefore, the proposed CCPSO-R can be expected to be more efficient and effective.

-In addition, the collision consideration among real robots is integrated into the fitness function design, which not only separates the robotic considerations from the EAs itself and is thus different from the robotic PSO (RPSO) \cite{RPSO2011} -- the PSO variant specially designed for robots, but also enhances the flexibility of the fitness function by modular design.
+In addition, the collision avoidance consideration among real robots is integrated into the fitness function design, which not only separates the robotic considerations from the EA itself and is thus different from the robotic PSO (RPSO) \cite{RPSO2011}---the PSO variant specially designed for robots, but also enhances the flexibility of the fitness function by modular design.